EarlTilluck/earltilluck.github.io/README.md

 ## Reminders For Me...

 ### Overview
 Github pages is static only, meaning no server side scripting.
-To make up for the lack of a framework, I use the Node environment to build this website using grunt, html-modules, sass, browserify, etc. The result is a static site that is good enough for use as my personal site for now, but can't do anything fancy.
+To make up for the lack of a framework, I built this website using html-modules.
 Dependencies are listed at the bottom, they are used to compile and minify the HTML, Sass and Javascript files.

 ### Installation